Henry Wilson: Illness and death

 Wilson continued to go through bouts of ill health in 1875.
 While working at the United States Capitol on November 10, 1875, he suffered what was believed to be a minor stroke, and was taken to the Vice President's Room to recuperate.
 Over the next several days, his health appeared to improve and his friends thought he was nearly recovered.
 However, on November 22 at 7:20 am, Wilson suffered a fatal stroke while working at the Capitol.
 His remains were accorded the honor of lying in state at the United States Capitol rotunda.

 The subsequent funeral arrangements included military escorts as Wilson's remains were transferred from one train station to another en route from Washington to Natick, as well as nights lying in state.
 The route included processions in Baltimore, Philadelphia, New York City, and Boston, and nights lying in state at Baltimore City Hall and Independence Hall in Philadelphia.
 He was interred at Old Dell Park Cemetery in Natick.

-Two other former vice presidents died in the same year as Wilson – John C. Breckinridge and Andrew Johnson.

 Wilson was the fourth vice president to die in office, following: George Clinton, who served under both Thomas Jefferson (1805–1809) and James Madison (1809–1812); Elbridge Gerry, who also served under Madison (1813–1814); and William R. King, under Franklin Pierce (1853).